SethBling/PBChance/README.md

 *I'm starting to speedrun, and it displays 100%.
 Why that?*

 This chance isn't really calculated.
 It's assumed that the run will be finished, even if the run is restarted.
 As a result, a best personal time will be set, thereforce a PB.
 Only then does PB Chance work with a real probability calculation.

+*It tells me there is a 0% chance, although it would theoretically be possible, so it can't be correct*

+While there are still some segments, mathematically, this is still possible, but it is simply too unlikely that a randomly chosen run will be successful.
+Keep in mind that the number of possible combinations is incredibly large.
+In another example, it is theoretically possible to roll a 6 10 times in a row, but you will never manage to do it in your whole life because it is simply too unrealistic.

 *I've found a hidden setting.
 Does it work?*